What is the duration of this competition?

 Who are the judges for the Global Cooling Prize?

 The Technical Review Committee will be the judges of the Prize and will be responsible for setting the technical criteria, reviewing applications, and selecting the finalists and winning solution.
 All decisions of the technical review committee will be considered final and not subject to any appeal or arbitration.

 How can I determine my cooling technology’s total score for this competition if I know its performance against each prize criteria?

 A Scoring Tool has been developed to help participants evaluate the climate impact of their technologies and estimate the total points scored based on the performance of their cooling solution on the prize technical criteria.
 You can test your technology using our Prize Criteria Tool.

 What happens if I am shortlisted based on the detailed Technical Application?

-Once you are shortlisted among the finalists based on your Technical Application, interim prize money of up to US $200,000 will be awarded to you to support the development and production of two prototypes of your cooling solution.
+Once you are shortlisted among the finalists based on your Technical Application, interim prize money of up to US $200,000, disbursed in two tranches of US $100,000 equivalent each, will be awarded to you to support the development and production of two prototypes of your cooling solution.
 You will then need to ship these two prototypes to India (if manufactured outside India) to pre-specified location(s) by May 2020 for the testing stage of the prize.
 The testing, spanning over a period from May to September 2020, will comprise of three different testing phases – Indian Seasonal Energy Efficiency Ratio (ISEER) test, Lab simulated year-round performance test, and Field test, and the prototypes will be required to demonstrate performance in accordance with the criteria of the prize in all the three phases.